haiwera-silk-cd/magento-devdocs/guides/v2.2/comp-mgr/upgrader/upgrade.md

   - Upgrade
 ---

-The components you're upgrading are displayed.
+The 组件 you're upgrading are displayed.
 The following figure shows an example.

 <img src="{{ site.baseurl }}/common/images/upgr_upgrade.png" width="550px" alt="Click upgrade to complete the task">